FileUtils plugin for Take Command / TCC / TCC/LE

 /S | look in subdirectories for matching files |

-/T: mode | time display mode; see below |
+/T:mode | time display mode; see below |

-/[ range] | many range options are supported |
+/[range] | many range options are supported |

-file | wildcards, directory aliases, include lists, and @ file lists are supported |
+| file | wildcards, directory aliases, include lists, and @file lists are supported |

-displays information about files; go figure.
+FILEINFO displays information about files; go figure.
 By

 default, the information shown includes the full, canonical filename; any